gh228df/4-in-a-row-AI/README.md

 # Features

 AI completely solves the game, thus always playing optimally.
 Due to hashing, ram usage for calculating the first move can be around 26gb.
-I have precalculated 4 moves for the either of player in AIn.bin file, you can put it alongside the main program to get optimal performance
+I have precalculated first 4 moves for both players in AIn.bin file, you can put it alongside the main program to get optimal performance.